 As many as four million people in India, mostly Muslims of Bangladeshi origin, await a Rohingya-like possible persecution, having been stripped of their citizenship at a time when majoritarian discourse in politics continues to grow sharper in the South Asian nation.

-Although the apex court has guaranteed the right to appeal the case, the physical safety of newly labeled “foreigners” has become matter of concern, with incidents of mob lynching of minorities taking place at an alarming rate across India.
-The government is also building detention center to house “illegal immigrants,” a move that has attracted widespread condemnation from rights bodies who fear India’s civic virtues are under assault.
+Although the apex court has guaranteed the right to appeal the case, the physical safety of newly labeled “foreigners” has become a matter of concern, with incidents of mob lynching of minorities taking place at an alarming rate across India.
+The government is also building a detention center to house “illegal immigrants,” a move that has attracted widespread condemnation from rights bodies who fear India’s civic virtues are under assault.

 The fate of nearly four million people in the Indian state of Assam came into question on July 30, when the National Register of Citizens, a government-maintained list of citizens in the state, was updated.